 - Human Physiology with lab (BS 105) - 4 credit hours

 (There is a 7-year expiration date for the Human Anatomy and Human Physiology pre-requisites.
 If over 7 years, please contact the Nursing Department.)

 PN students begin classes at the Technical Center in Atchison, Kansas each August and finish in May.
 Application materials (Nursing Program Application; Test Results; Transcripts; etc.) are due by April 1 each year.
 Forty students are accepted into the PN program each year.
 Students should contact the nursing department to obtain an informational packet with comprehensive application requirements by emailing firstname.lastname@example.org.

 Applicant's file must contain the following in order to interview:

 - Application with correct major/program and semester (select practical nursing and fall.)

 - Work Keys Scores: Level 5 for Math and level 6 for Reading.
-Plan on two plus hours for these tests.
-Fee is $12 for each test for a total of $24.
+Plan on two-plus hours for these tests.
+The fee is $15 for each test for a total of $30.